martinsumner/leveled/README.md

 The Files themselves are ignorant to their context within the store - a file in the Ledger does not know what level of the Tree it resides in.
 The state of the store is represented by the Manifest which maintains a picture of the store, and contains the process IDs of the file clerks which represent the files.

-Cloning of the store does not require any file-system level activity - a clone simply needs to know the manifest so that it can independently make requests of the File Clerk processes.
+Cloning of the store does not require any file-system level activity - a clone simply needs to know the manifest so that it can independently make requests of the File Clerk processes, and register itself with the Inker/Penciller so that those files are not deleted whilst the clone is active.

 The Journal files use a constant database format almost exactly replicating the CDB format originally designed by DJ Bernstein.
 The Ledger files use a bespoke format with is based on Google's SST format, with the primary difference being that the bloom filters used to protect against unnecessary lookups are based on the Riak Segment IDs of the key, and use single-hash rice-encoded sets rather using the traditional bloom filter size-optimisation model of extending the number of hashes used to reduce the false-positive rate.

+File clerks spend a short initial portion of their life in a writable state, but once they have left a writing state they will for the remainder of their life-cycle be in an immutable read-only state.

+## Paths

+The PUT path for new objects and object changes depends on the Bookie interacting with the Inker to ensure that the change has been persisted with the Journal, the Ledger is updated in batches after the PUT has been completed.

+The HEAD path needs the Bookie to look in his cache of recent Ledger changes, and if the change is not present consult with the Penciller.

+The GET path follows the HEAD path, but once the sequence number has been determined through the response from the Ledger the object itself is fetched from the journal via the Inker.

+All other queries (folds over indexes, keys and objects) are managed by cloning either the Penciller, or the Penciller and the Inker.

 ## Trade-Offs

 Further information of specific design trade-off decisions is provided:

 - Not memory mapping
+- Backup and Recovery
 - Memory management
 - The Penciller memory
-- The use of Bloom filters
+- File formats
-- Stalling or pausing
+- Stalling, pausing and back-pressure
+- Riak Anti-Entropy
+- Riak and HEAD requests
+- Riak and alternative queries

+## Naming Things is Hard

+The naming of actors within the model is very loosely based on the slang associated with an on-course Bookmaker.

+## Learning

+The project was started in part as a learning exercise.
+This is my first Erlang project, and has been used to try and familiarise myself with Erlang concepts.
+However, there are undoubtedly many lessons still to be learned about how to write good Erlang OTP applications.